 Dirk de Graaf

-B-GOOD’s project coordinator Prof. dr. Dirk de Graaf of Universiteit Gent has devoted his research to disease-causing agents of bees.
+B-GOOD’s project coordinator Prof. dr. Dirk de Graaf of Universiteit Ghent has devoted his research to disease-causing agents of bees.
 In recent years Prof. de Graaf focuses his research on bridging fundamental research and beekeeping practice, focusing on bee health and selection.

 The research team lead by Prof. de Graaf investigates whether the health status of a bee colony depends also on genetic components.
 If the genetic background partly determines colony health, it becomes highly important for beekeeping management and risk assessment.

 David Claeys Boúúaert